Jing-Lunaya/Course-Project/README.md

 3. set main typography first, structure 2nd, then move into detailed components

-4. use media query to make size responsible, use metatag viewport devicee-width to make the page redable in both computer and mobile devicees
+4. use media query to make size responsible, use metatag viewport devicee-width to make the page readable in both computer and mobile devicees

 5. others, shell ,commend line, git ......